afterlogic/webmail-pro-8/README.md

     **Note!** npm 3.0 or later is required

-1. Download and unpack the latest version of WebMail Pro 8 into your installation root directory (it's version 0.6.2 at the moment of writing) `https://github.com/afterlogic/webmail-pro-8/archive/0.6.2.zip`
+1. Download and unpack the latest version of Webmail Pro 8 into your installation root directory (it's version 0.6.2 at the moment of writing) `https://github.com/afterlogic/webmail-pro-8/archive/0.6.2.zip`

 3. Download `composer.phar` from `https://getcomposer.org/composer.phar`